 Any Issues that arise with wall participants are handled on an individual and case-by-case-basis.
 When participants have bandwidth or internet-related issues, we can replace their video feed with a still picture to help free up their internet bandwidth and maintain a positive user experience.
 Our dedicated meeting support staff is always on-hand to assist and attempt to resolve user issues and anything that should come up in the studio itself.

 While Pando uses standard, secure, web-based protocols including HTTPS and WebRTC to ensure maximum compatibility with minimum issues, firewalls at individual locations could nevertheless be in place that block streaming content.
 This can be detected ahead of time by running a Pando system check.
 Firewall issues that restrict streaming WebRTC content will need to be addressed by the local IT department, or the participant should plan to attend from an alternate location.

-While we encourage all wall participants to be on video to participate, we realize there will be times that things will happen beyond the control of the attendee or Inception Digital that may prevent a person from streaming video.
+While we encourage all wall participants to be on video to participate, we realize there will be times that things will happen beyond the control of the attendee or The Inception Company that may prevent a person from streaming video.
 Should a participant choose not to stream video or their bandwidth prevents them from sending a high-quality stream, we can replace their video stream with a digital picture, while still allowing the attendee to send and receive audio, text, and polling responses to/from the studio.

 Speaker training for Pando typically takes place either the day before the program or a minimum of 1 hour prior to program start time.
 Training topics include how to identify and communicate with participants on the wall; how to work with the Pando control room; where to stand/look based on camera shots; how to advance slides, initiate polling questions, use the whiteboard, etc.